yuzhoul1991/cs221-project/README.md

 When evaluating different agent in real random game play, a game can be saved as a .yml file.
 The above command reads in the yaml file and replays the moves created by the agent in that game play on the GUI interface for visualization.

+## CNN agent evaluation

+python cnn_qlearning.py ./ckpt/<filename>.ckpt

+We experimented with cnn as function approximator without hand extracting features.
+The trained model is saved in a tensorflow ckpt file under the ckpt directory for different board layout and mine density.
+Use the above command to reload the model and play 100 random games with it.

 ## commandline-version (for running various models and compare):

 python game.py AGENT LENGTH WIDTH MINES NUM_TIMES=1 NUM_EPISODES=10000 {"with_baseline"}